Shronell: History

-The area encompasses fertile pasture land (used almost exclusively for dairy farming).
-The Galtee Mountains are visible from most of the area.
-The townland is in the parish of Lattin/Cullen and the school's Gaelic Athletic Association and religious affiliations are concentrated in Lattin.
-The townland itself contains no retail shops or commercial outlets, the nearest shop being in Tipperary Town.

 Notable buildings

-The local Protestant church was built about 1808, and the tower added in 1818.
+The local Church of Ireland (Anglican) church was built about 1808, and the tower added in 1818.
 There was a school-house, though not in use, partly built by Caroline Damer, who also endowed it with an acre of land.
 Damerville Court was built in the mid 18th century by John Damer, and is marked as a "ruin" in maps since at least the 19th century.
 These ruins lie behind the present Shronell National School.

 Folklore

-A number of local tales about Damer relate to the man who once held these lands.
-In one of these tales, it is said that the local Irish language Bard, Liam Dall Ó hIfearnáin (1720-1803) wrote in one of his poems, that the Damer family would not survive in the Shronel district but that the O Heifernann (Heffernan) Clan would.
-To this day there are Heffernan's in the surrounding area but no Damer descendant remain.
+A number of folktales from the area relate to the Damer family.
+In one of these tales, it is said that a local Irish language bard, Liam Dall Ó hIfearnáin (1720-1803), wrote that the Damer family would not survive in the Shronel district but that the Irish Heffernan (Ó hIfearnáin) clan would.

-The Shronel residence was never finished.
+Damer's Court in Shronel was never fully finished.
 It is said locally that it was destroyed by those angry at Damer's misery at being surrounded by the poor of West Tipperary.
 What remained of the family fortune passed to Lady Caroline Damer, his daughter and sole heir, and later to the Earl of Portarlington.
-The mansion, which was a large and magnificent building, was demolished in 1776, and by the mid 19th century, little remained but the offices, which were by then in a state of dilapidation.
+The large mansion was demolished in 1776, and by the mid 19th century, little remained but the offices, which were by then in a "state of dilapidation".